fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 })
 ```

-So, we tried to include the <i>note_\count</i> field in the returned object by Sequelize and remove the <i>notes</i> field from it.
-However, this approach does not work, because the objects returned by Sequelize are not normal objects, and adding new fields to them works the way we want.
+So, we tried to include the <i>noteCount</i> field in the returned object by Sequelize and remove the <i>notes</i> field from it.
+However, this approach does not work, as the things returned by Sequelize are not normal things to which the addition of new fields works as we want.

-A better solution is to create a completely new entity based on the data retrieved from the database:
+A better solution is to create a completely new object based on the data retrieved from the database:

 ```js
 router.get('/:id', async (req, res) => {